 - Exam proctors will not collect or disseminate any non-proctored materials including homework, papers, surveys, or take-home tests.

-- Make-up exams must be turned in immediately when the specified time limit is over, no exceptions.
+- Exams must be turned in immediately when the specified time limit is over, no exceptions.

 - Proctors will follow the instructor’s specific testing instructions attached to the exam.